 Try to have a small toy or two in the background to grab your child’s attention.
 This helps them feel more relaxed and less posed.

-This tip really only applies if they are very young child, toddler, or baby!
+This tip really only applies if they are a very young child, toddler, or baby!

 6. Keep it Natural